PostHog/posthog.com/contents/tutorials/next-steps-after-installing.md

 author: ['ian-vanagas']
 date: 2022-11-15
 featuredImage: ../images/tutorials/banners/next-steps-after-installing.png
-topics: ["configuration", "events", "dashboards", "team collaboration", "notifications and alerts", "experimentation"]
+tags: ["configuration", "events", "dashboards", "team collaboration", "notifications and alerts", "experimentation"]
 ---

 You created a PostHog account and installed it on your site, but what’s next?
 This tutorial goes over what to do after signing up and installing PostHog (we are assuming you’ve done both).